phpmd/phpmd/.github/PULL_REQUEST_TEMPLATE.md

--- Cover the case when the new property is not set and the rule *should* apply -- Cover case when the new property is set and the rule *should not* apply -- Cover case when the new property is set and the rule *should* apply -- Cover edge cases of th new property, if any
+-- Cover the case when the new property is not set and the rule *should* apply -- Cover case when the new property is set and the rule *should not* apply -- Cover case when the new property is set and the rule *should* apply -- Cover edge cases of the new property, if any
 -->